 What Does 'Supraventricular Tachycardia' Mean?

 Rapid heart rates can start in various places of a heart.
-For you to get a diagnosis of SVT, your problem must start in the atria, the upper two chambers.
-Once your doctor has narrowed that down, then he can start to figure which type you have.
+For you to get a diagnosis of SVT, your problem must start in the atriaor the AV node, the upper two chambers.
+Once your doctor has narrowed that down, then they can start to figure which type you have.

 Atrioventricular Nodal Reentrant Tachycardia (AVNRT)

 This is the most common kind.
 You may also hear it called “AV nodal reentrant tachycardia,” or AVNRT for short.

 If you have this type, the cells near your AV node don’t send electrical impulses through your heart correctly.

 The cells create a circular signal around the node instead of simply passing them along as they should.
 The signal, which spurs each chamber of your heart to beat, is moving in a small circle like a car around a race track.
 That is what causes the extra beats.